 This recipe borrows from Chinese cooking in the use of soy sauce as the salt element, but you can easily substitute salt and pepper if you do not like or cannot eat soy products.
 If you're eliminating soy sauce, try adding a tablespoon of Worcestershire sauce for a bit of extra flavor.

 Add 1 tablespoon of olive oil to a large skillet or cast-iron pan.
 Do not use a nonstick skillet for this.
 Add the ground turkey and brown it for 5 to 7 minutes, breaking it up with a spatula or wooden spoon as you cook.
 When it is ready, move the cooked turkey to a plate and set aside while you sauté the vegetables.

 Add the remaining tablespoon of olive oil to the pan along with the diced onion.
 Sauté on medium-high heat, stirring often, for about 1 minute.
 Add the broccoli florets and the diced red bell pepper.
 Continue to cook, stirring, for 3 or 4 minutes until the vegetables begin to soften.

 Add the finely minced garlic and continue sautéing for an additional minute.
 Then return the browned ground turkey to the pan.

 Add in the soy sauce and continue cooking and stirring for another couple of minutes, until the turkey has heated through and all the vegetables are combined.
+Season with pepper and top with the scallions.
 Serve over cooked brown rice.

 How to Store and Freeze Ground Turkey Stir-Fry

-This stir-fry dish will keep for 3 to 5 days in the refrigerator if covered.
+This stir-fry dish will keep for three to five days in the refrigerator if covered.
 Reheat until it's completely hot all the way through, either in the microwave or the stovetop.